durierem/ocean/README.md

 ```

 But I was wondering if I could go further and just type in `rails` and it would
-automatically run Rails in a Docker container if I was in a directorycontaining
+automatically run Rails in a Docker container if I was in a directory containing
 the appropriate Docker Compose file.
 Ocean is the anwser to that question.

 ## 🤔 How does it work?

 Ocean sets up shims for your services in `~/.ocean/shims`.
 By prepending this directory to the PATH,
-Ocean intercepts the command execution, determines if there is a Compose file to be used and exec
+Ocean intercepts the command execution, determines if there is a Compose file in the current
-the command either via Docker if there is a Compose file in the current directory with the
-appropriate service defined or via the first executable it finds in the rest of the PATH.
+directory with the appropriate service defined and either runs the service or finds the first
+matching executable in the remaining of the PATH.

 ## 🔨 Installation & setup

-First, you'll need a Ruby interpreter.
-If you haven't already, the Ruby version
+Ocean is writter in Ruby, so you'll need a Ruby interpreter.
+If you don't have one already,
-offered via your package manager of choice should do the job.
+the Ruby version offered via your package manager of choice should do the job.
 For Debian and derivatives:
 ```sh
 sudo apt install ruby
 ```